Why buying vintage furniture is good for you and the environment. April 11, 2019 10:45

-The trend for vintage furniture and decorative object is still going strong, add to this a “conscious consumption” movement which is gaining strength and a populous rediscovery of traditional craftmanship it makes perfect sense to buy vintage furniture for your home or office space.
+The trend for vintage furniture and decorative objects is still going strong.
+Added to this a “conscious consumption” movement which is gaining strength and a populous rediscovery of traditional craftsmanship, it makes perfect sense to buy vintage furniture for your home or office space.

 Creating an individual interior

 As well as beautiful aesthetics, vintage furniture has great environmental benefits.
-To start with you are preventing furniture to go to landfill.
+To start with you are preventing furniture from going to landfill.
 It is healthier for your home – as the furniture will have finished releasing the toxic fumes present in the finishing and glues.
-As we are more aware the pollutants in our homes this is not negligible.
+As we are more aware, the pollutants in our homes this is not negligible.
 If your new piece of furniture needs restoration, use natural materials where possible or discuss this with the artisan who will restore it for you.

 Bridge Chairs May 3, 2016 00:06